 16. Have you ever crashed it ?

-Yes, about 15 times now in a year of flying.
+Yes, about 15 times now in 4 years of flying.
 But that’s only because I fly loads.
 The proportion of air-time to crash time isn’t too bad.

 These days my crashes are hardly ever the result of pilot error, usually mechanical failure of a part, or some other unforeseen circumstance leads to an unplanned dive from the sky and an instant repair bill, which might be small, or massive, depending on what you fall on and what you break.
 It’s an arcade game with one life, and it’s going to be expensive to have another go.